Welcome to today's edition of the Rush 24-7 podcast.

 I know that with almost ontological certitude.

-They, as members of the inside the beltway establishment, no way, no how do they want anybody like Ted Cruz in the White House?
+They, as members of the Inside the Beltway establishment, no way, no how do they want anybody like Ted Cruz in the White House.

 They would much prefer Hillary.

-The only thing that explains this.
+The only thing that explains this, this is not good budgeting.

-Even modern Republicans.
+Even modern Republican.

-In election campaigns going back to 2010, repeated in 2012 during the presidential race, and repeated again in 2014.
+This violates every pledge and promise that they've made in election campaigns going back to 2010, repeated in 2012 during the presidential race, and repeated again in 2014.

-And I shall remind you, word by word, of some of the pledges they've made, the contracts they wrote, reminiscent of the contract with America.
+And I shall remind you word by word of some of the pledges they've made, the contracts they wrote, reminiscent of the contract with America.

 They want to get rid of all opposition.